 In addition, the Audit Committee reviews regularly the internal audit plan.
-Internal Audit reports are communicated to management in charge and the Company's senior management on an on-going basis and 4 briefings were done to the Audit Committee in 2019.
+Internal Audit reports are communicated to management in charge and the Company's senior management on an on-going basis and 5 briefings were done to the Audit Committee in 2020.

-During the fiscal year 2019, the Audit Committee held 4 meetings.
-The Statutory Auditors were present at 3 of those meetings.
+During the fiscal year 2020, the Audit Committee held 4 meetings (2 of which by video conferences).
+The Statutory Auditors were present at 2 of those meetings.
 The Board of Directors has determined the rotation interval for the Lead Auditor to be seven years, as defined by the Swiss Code of Obligation; such rotation occurred the last time in 2019.